 Enter calcium, which not only builds strong bones but is also important for healthy muscles, nerves and heart.
-You need 1,000 milligrams per day, so enjoy dairy products, opt for calcium-fortified soy milk, orange juice and cereals, and load up on beans, leafy greens, almonds and canned salmon with bones.
+Both men and women need 1,000 milligrams per day from the age of 19 until 50, so enjoy low-fat or fat-free dairy products, opt for calcium-fortified foods and beverages, such as soy milk, 100% fruit juices and cereals, and load up on beans, leafy greens, almonds and canned salmon with bones.

-These days, women are having babies well into their 30s, which makes folic acid an important nutrient during this decade.
-Folic acid helps prevent neural tube birth defects such as spina bifida.
+These days, women are having babies well into their 30s, which makes folate or folic acid an important nutrient throughout these two decades.
+This B vitamin helps prevent neural tube birth defects such as spina bifida.
 Unfortunately, many women don't get enough.

-For women who plan on becoming pregnant, the 2015-2020 Dietary Guidelines for Amerians recommend consuming 400 micrograms per day of folic acid from fortified foods and/or supplements, in addition to foods high in folate.
-Many breads, cereals and grain products are fortified with folic acid; fruits and vegetables are good sources of folate.
+For women who plan on becoming pregnant, the 2020-2025 Dietary Guidelines for Americans recommend consuming 400 to 800 micrograms per day of folic acid from fortified foods and/or supplements, in addition to foods that provide folate in its naturally occurring form.
+Many breads, cereals and grain products are fortified with folic acid; whereas numerous fruits and vegetables are good sources of folate.
 If you're trying to get pregnant, your doctor may recommend a folic acid supplement.

-This also is a time to start thinking about how to prevent chronic diseases that become more prevalent as we age.
-Eating a diet based mostly on whole plant foods including whole grains, legumes, fruits, vegetables, nuts and seeds helps prevent chronic diseases such as Type 2 diabetes, coronary heart disease and certain types of cancer.
+This also is a time for men and women to start thinking about how to prevent chronic diseases that become more prevalent as we age.
+A well-planned eating pattern based mostly on whole plant foods including whole grains, legumes, fruits, vegetables, nuts and seeds can help reduce the risk of chronic diseases such as Type 2 diabetes, coronary heart disease and certain types of cancer.

 Avoid dieting, which can lead to weight cycling.
 A history of dieting and weight cycling (when your weight goes up and down repeatedly) has been linked with increased risk of cardiovascular issues and osteoporosis.